Zahra-Razavi/zahra-razavi.github.io/projects/lendeck/lendeck-dashboard/README.md

-  # Lendeck
+# Lendeck Dashboard

-  This is a code bundle for Lendeck.
-The original project is available at https://www.figma.com/design/AxU0iIRkbfuFTRgWEVtMeP/Lendeck.
+This package contains the source for the Lendeck multi-portal dashboard experience (broker, lender, merchant flows).

   ## Running the code